Lessons

 What are modular synthesizers and drum machines?

 These lessons use hands-on electronic instruments that let learners shape sound and rhythm directly, rather than working through notation, screens or fixed presets.
+Many people have heard these sounds in films, games and electronic music.
+Few have had the chance to try the instruments themselves.
+In the lessons, learners explore them step by step, starting with simple patches and gradually building richer sounds and patterns.

 Choose a pathway